 An insurance adjuster usually works for the insurance company (though some are independent).
 They are sometimes called claims adjusters.
 Their job is to come out and inspect your car, home, or property and assess how much the insurance company will pay to repair any covered damage.
+Keep reading to learn more from our car accident lawyers.

 What is Their Primary Responsibility?